-The course is intended as a creative drawing laboratory for designers and an expressive, playful supplement to computer-based labor.
+The course is intended as a creative drawing laboratory for designers, an expressive, playful supplement to computer-based labor.

 This course will master techniques in hand drawing, refining sensitivity to all details of what one sees and developing capacity to articulate it in a visually convincing and evocative form.